Admission requirements for the Doctor of Nursing Practice Program

 Evidence of strong writing ability, potential leadership, and scholarship.

 Applicants will be contacted by e-mail and asked to respond in writing to a select set of questions/statements.
 Responses must be returned within a specified time period.

 Preference may be given to applicants meeting one or more of the following criteria:

 Cumulative grade point average of 3.5 or greater in graduate coursework.

 PLEASE NOTE: The College of Nursing does not require a GRE or MAT score for consideration in acceptance to the Post-Masters DNP degree program.

 Applications are accepted and reviewed year round for fall enrollment.
 Application deadline for fall admission is March 1.
-Applications received after March 15 deadline may be considered for rapid enrollment on a space available basis.
+Applications received after the March 1 deadline may be considered for rapid enrollment on a space available basis.